-The AP Interview: Pope Francis: ‘Homosexuality not a crime’
+The AP Interview: Pope says homosexuality not a crime

 “It’s also a sin to lack charity with one another,” he added.

-Catholic teaching holds that while gays must be treated with respect, homosexual acts are “intrinsically disordered.”
+Catholic teaching holds that while gay people must be treated with respect, homosexual acts are “intrinsically disordered.”
 Francis has not changed that teaching, but he has made reaching out to the LGBTQ community a hallmark of his papacy.

-Starting with his famous 2013 declaration, “Who am I to judge?” when he was asked about a purportedly gay priest, Francis has gone on to minister repeatedly and publicly to the gay and trans community.
+Starting with his famous 2013 declaration, “Who am I to judge?” — when he was asked about a purportedly gay priest — Francis has gone on to minister repeatedly and publicly to the gay and trans community.
 As archbishop of Buenos Aires, he favored granting legal protections to same-sex couples as an alternative to endorsing gay marriage, which Catholic doctrine forbids.

-Despite such outreach, Francis was criticized by the Catholic LGBTQ community for a 2021 decree from the Vatican’s doctrine office that the church cannot bless same-sex unions “because God cannot bless sin.”
+Despite such outreach, Francis was criticized by the Catholic LGBTQ community for a 2021 decree from the Vatican’s doctrine office that said the church cannot bless same-sex unions.

-The Vatican in 2008 declined to sign onto a U.N. declaration that called for the decriminalization of homosexuality, complaining the text went beyond the original scope and also included language about “sexual orientation” and “gender identity” it found problematic.
-In a statement at the time, the Vatican urged countries to avoid “unjust discrimination” against gays and end penalties against them.
+In 2008, the Vatican declined to sign onto a U.N. declaration that called for the decriminalization of homosexuality, complaining the text went beyond the original scope.
+In a statement at the time, the Vatican urged countries to avoid “unjust discrimination” against gay people and end penalties against them.